 Gyms for children with disabilities still aren’t very common.
 Unfortunately, not everyone will have access to one in their local area.

-To find out, search for local gyms for children with disabilities, or local gyms for people with disabilities.
-Look for gyms that are suited to people with disabilities of all ages, like Special Strong.
-These gyms are more likely to have designated programs, equipment, and trainers for children with disabilities.
+To find out, search for local gyms for children with disabilities or local gyms for people with disabilities.
+Look for gyms suited to people with disabilities of all ages, like Special Strong.
+These gyms are likelier to have designated programs, equipment, and trainers for children with disabilities.